Groups of experts- and working parties under the EDQM

 WAT Working Party: Water

-On the website of the EDQM you can read more about the work carried out by the individual groups of experts and working parties.
+On the website of the EDQM you can read more about the expert work and what you can gain from participating in expert work.